arturmpinho/coffeeinsider/README.md

 To access the ***Overview***, the user will click the "Check my Overview" button, opening a modal displaying all the inputs passed on by the user throughout the accordion.

 If the user failed to input the 'Select your Coffee' and/or the 'Amount', a Warning modal will pop-up guiding the user to the first step.
-If contact form fields are not filled the embeeded tootips from Bootstrap for the effect will jump out.
+If contact form fields are not filled the embedded tooltips from Bootstrap for the effect will jump out.

 On the contrary, if all is in order, the user has the ability to review his request, and at a click of a button request a personalized offer by clicking the 'Request Offer' button.
-When this happens, an email is sent via emailJS to my personal email, triggering a confirmation modal and reseting the accordion completely.
+When this happens, an email is sent via emailJS to my personal email, triggering a confirmation modal and resetting the accordion completely.

 #### ***Glossary Page***

 The ***Glossary Page*** is intended to give the user support for the most complex terms of the trading process.

-In order to accomplish this goal, the info displayed about ***Coffees*** and the ***Incoterms*** have its source on the respective JSON files, compiled by me.
-To display this info, I have looped over the files and retreived the necessary information, appending the information via jQuery in the respective IDs.
+To accomplish this goal, the info displayed about ***Coffees*** and the ***Incoterms*** have its source on the respective JSON files, compiled by me.
+To display this info, I have looped over the files and retrieved the necessary information, appending the information via jQuery in the respective IDs.

-Regarding the ***Base COntracts***, these have been added directly to the glossary.html via an href, giving the user access to the most updated contracts in pdf format.
+Regarding the ***Base Contracts***, these have been added directly to the glossary.html via an href, giving the user access to the most updated contracts in pdf format.

 #### ***News Page***

-The ***News Page*** is a simple and eye-catching page that retreives from the external API from The New York Times, all relevant news regarding coffee.
+The ***News Page*** is a simple and eye-catching page that retrieves from the external API from The New York Times, all relevant news regarding coffee.

-The concept is the same as the one used to retreive data from the JSON files, but in this case, being an external API, the loading time is higher than the other data gathering.
+The concept is the same as the one used to retrieve data from the JSON files, but in this case, being an external API, the loading time is higher than the other data gathering.

 For this reason, I have implemented a Loading Spinner, to pass the feeling of the machine being working for the user and not the user waiting for the machine, improving the UX.

 #### ***Footer/Contacts***
-The footer includes the points of contact with the company, devided into direct contacts and social links, the later represented solely by its representative icons from
+The footer includes the points of contact with the company, divided into direct contacts and social links, the later represented solely by its representative icons from
 [FontAwesome](https://fontawesome.com/ "FontAwesome").

-With these 4 pages, I have attainned the following features:
+With these 4 pages, I have attained the following features:

 * Use of external API from [The NY Times](https://developer.nytimes.com/docs/articlesearch-product/1/overview "The New York Times").
 * Use of [emailJS](https://www.emailjs.com/docs/ "emailJS")
 * Form validation
-* Immeadiate feedback to user
+* Immediate feedback to user

 [[Back to top]](#table-of-contents)